clementcole/clementcole.github.io/_posts/2015-09-20-c55x-architecture-implementation-of-algebraic-expressions-in-c-programming.md

 ## C55x Architecture:
+Features:
-Features:(i) Its byte/word addressable.
+1. Its byte/word addressable.
-         (ii) Codes are stored as bytes ==> 8-bit (iii) Data is stored in words ==> 16bits.
+2. Codes are stored as bytes ==> 8-bit
+3. Data is stored in words ==> 16bits.
-         (iv) Has Parallel instruction rules
+4. Has Parallel instruction rules
-         (v) Variable-length instructions in memory
+5. Variable-length instructions in memory
-         (vi) Has several memory modes.
+6. Has several memory modes.
-         (vii) MMR addresses.
+7. MMR addresses.
-         NB: Offsets of fields defined in .struct or .union constructs are always counted in words.
+..* NB: Offsets of fields defined in .struct or .union constructs are always counted in words.

 ## Definition of Code Sections:
 ### The assembler identifies a code section if the section starts with a (.text directive) or (has any C55x assembly syntax) example:
 ```
            1.   .text ; PC is counted in bytes
            2. MOV AR1, AR0